wpgenie/onsale_page_for_wc/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OnSale Page is an extension for Woocommerce which enables you to have real on sale page with paging, sorting and filtering.
+On Sale Page is an extension for Woocommerce which enables you to have real on sale page with paging, sorting and filtering.

 == Description ==